mbookman/api-client-python/README.rst

 Getting started
 ---------------

-This Python client provides a simple web application which fetches data from the `Google Genomics API`_, the NCBI Genomics API or the Local Readstore through a web interface.
+This Python client demonstrates a simple web-based genome browser that fetches data from the `Google Genomics API`_, the NCBI Genomics API or the Local Readstore through a web interface, and displays a pileup of reads with support for zooming and basic navigation and search.

+You can try out the sample genome browser, called GABrowse, now by going to https://gabrowser.appspot.com.

 It can be run with app engine or without.
 See `the docs <http://google-genomics.readthedocs.org/en/latest/api-client-python>`_